bootdotdev/blog/content/clean-code/line-breaks-vs-code-lf-vs-crlf.md

 `CR LF` stands for "Carriage Return, Line Feed" - it's a digital remnant of classic typewriters.
 With typewriters, you had to push the "carriage" (the thing that holds the paper) back into place, hence "Carriage Return".

-When everything went digital, some devices required a "Line Feed" character to terminate lines, so Microsoft decided to just make a new-line have _both_ characters so that they would work correctly on all devices.
+When everything went digital, some devices required a "Line Feed" character to terminate lines, so Microsoft decided to just make a new line have _both__ characters so that they would work correctly on all devices.

 ![](/img/800/typewriter-form-unsplash-with-carriage-300x200.jpeg)